 Grouping Plants Based on Needs

-One of the best ways to get the most out of a small garden is by companion planting—pairing plants that help each other thrive.
-For example, I love growing beans with corn because the beans fix nitrogen in the soil, which feeds the corn, while the corn provides a natural trellis for the beans to climb.
+In my square foot garden layout, I love growing beans with corn because the beans fix nitrogen in the soil, which feeds the corn, while the corn provides a natural trellis for the beans to climb.
+This kind of pairing fits perfectly into a backyard vegetable garden design, where space-saving and plant relationships matter just as much as spacing.

 As mentioned previously, I have written a whole guide on companion planting to help you plan your garden space.